eduardlio/learn-js-through-web/readme.md

 What life?
 You have no life!
 You have no job.
-You're barely a bee!
+You're barely a BEE!

 Would it kill you